 By viewing the events in the Azure portal, events of type

-Unhealthy will be triggered upon the liveness command failing.
-The subsequent event will be of type
+Unhealthy are triggered upon the liveness command failing.
+The subsequent event is of type

 Killing, signifying a container deletion so a restart can begin.
-The restart count for the container will increment each time this occurs.
+The restart count for the container increments each time this event occurs.

-Restarts are completed in-place so resources like public IP addresses and node-specific contents will be preserved.
+Restarts are completed in-place so resources like public IP addresses and node-specific contents are preserved.

-If the liveness probe continuously fails and triggers too many restarts, your container will enter an exponential back off delay.
+If the liveness probe continuously fails and triggers too many restarts, your container enters an exponential back-off delay.